ome/omero-documentation/omero/developers/build-system.rst

 Since 5.5, OMERO decouples many components and uses, for some components, an Gradle_-based build.
 The two overarching repositories are
 :omero_subs_github_repo_root:`omero-build` and :omero_subs_github_repo_root:`omero-gradle-plugins`.
-See the README of each repositories for more details.
+See the README of each repository for more details.
 OMERO still uses an Ant_-based build, for some components, with dependency management provided by Ivy_. :doc:`C++ code </developers/Cpp>` is built using Cmake and Python uses the traditional distutils/setuptools tools.